 Fat loss lie # 9: Cutting fat out of the diet helps weight loss.

-The Slimming Truth: Healthy fats help you lose weight
+The slimming truth: Healthy fats help you lose weight

-Explanation: Eating healthy fats are actually satisfying, helping you eat fewer calories overall.
+Explanation: Eating healthy fats is actually satisfying, helping you eat fewer calories overall.
 In addition, studies show when you replace sugars and starchy carbs with whole-food fats, your body starts burning fat as its preferred fuel source.
 Before long, it will be drawing from your fat stores.

 Fat loss lie # 10: Eating a regular diet of processed foods will not prevent weight loss.

-The Slimming Truth: Processed foods contribute to or cause weight gain.
+The slimming truth: Processed foods contribute to or cause weight gain.

 Explanation: Moderately or heavily processed foods contain chemicals, preservatives, processed fats, and sugars that cause inflammation and elevate the setpoint weight.
 They also have little to no fiber or nutrients.
 It’s best to try to reduce or eliminate processed foods from your diet.